flofreud/posh-gvm/README.md

 ## Update

+Newer versions of posh-gvm will notify you about new versions which can be installed by `gvm selfupdate`.
+If `gvm version` does not show a version of posh-gvm you have to update manually.

-The autoupdate-function currently only get newly added candidates from GVM-API.
-To get a update of posh-gvm you have to do it manually.
-How to update depends on how you installed posh-gvm.
+### How to get a update of posh-gvm manually ?
+How to update depends on how you installed posh-gvm:

-There is currently now mechanism which can tell you that there is an update available.

-### With PsGet
+#### With PsGet

 	Update-Module posh-gvm

-### Via short Script
+#### Via short Script

 	(new-object Net.WebClient).DownloadString('https://raw.githubusercontent.com/flofreud/posh-gvm/master/GetPoshGvm.ps1') | iex

-### Classic way
+#### Classic way
 Go to the checkout location and pull the repository.

 ## Usage